Ralph Cochrane: Second World War and the post-war years

 In February 1945, Cochrane became Air Officer Commanding at RAF Transport Command, a position he held until 1947 when he became Air Officer Commanding at RAF Flying Training Command.
 During this time he managed the Berlin Airlift.
 In 1950 Cochrane was appointed Vice-Chief of the Air Staff.
 Ralph Cochrane retired from the service in 1952.
 Following his retirement, Cochrane entered the business world notably as director of Rolls-Royce.
 He was also chairman of RJM exports which manufactured scientific models and is now known as Cochranes of Oxford.

 Honours and awards

 In the 1939 New Year Honours, Cochrane was appointed a Commander of the Order of the British Empire (Military Division).
 In the New Year Honours 1943 Cochrane was invested as a Companion of the Order of the Bath (Military Division).
 In the 1945 New Year Honours list he was invested as a Knight Commander of the Order of the British Empire.
 In the 1948 King's Birthday Honours he was invested as a Knight Commander of the Order of the Bath.
 In the 1950 King's Birthday Honours, he was invested as a Knight Grand Cross of the Order of the British Empire.
+A road at the Hobsonville airbase was named after Cochrane.
+A nearby gully also bears his name.